yarahal/keravis/README.md

 5. Maximally activating patches of an intermediate neuron in a set of images

 with support for nested pretrained models.
+This project was inspired by lecture 14 of Stanford's CS231n: Convolutional Neural Networks for Visual Recognition http://cs231n.stanford.edu/

 ## Installation
 ## Usage